 Martin Schmidt

 Martin Schmidt is the head of MAS Advisors a retirement plan consulting firm.
 His areas of concentration include fee benchmarking, investments, plan design, product development, and vendor selection.
-Martin has over 25 years of experience working with plan fiduciaries, industry professionals, investment committees, investment managers, and service providers on benefit related issues.
-Through his knowledge and experience he has developed a thorough understanding of industry trends and fiduciary practices which have allowed him to develop effective solutions for both plan sponsors and providers.
+Martin has over 30 years of experience working with plan sponsors, industry professionals, investment committees, investment managers, and service providers on benefit related issues.
+Through his knowledge and experience he has developed a thorough understanding of industry trends and fiduciary practices which have allowed him to develop effective solutions for both plan sponsors and service providers.

 Martin has an MBA in Finance from Loyola University of Chicago and a Bachelor of Science in Accounting from Northern Illinois University.